 ICANN's Board of Directors has ultimate responsibility for the New gTLD Program.
-The Board reserves the right under exceptional circumstances to individually consider an application for a new gTLD to determine whether approval would be in the best interest of the Internet community, for example, as a result of the use of an ICANN accountability mechanism.
+The Board reserves the right to individually consider an application for a new gTLD to determine whether approval would be in the best interest of the Internet community.
+Under exceptional circumstances, the Board may individually consider a gTLD application.
+For example, the Board might individually consider an application as a result of GAC Advice on New gTLDs or of the use of an ICANN accountability mechanism.